Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Eating salt (sodium) can make your body retain too much water.
 Excess water makes your heart work harder.
-Canned, packaged, and frozen foods are easy to prepare, but they are often high in sodium.
-Here are some ideas for low-salt foods you can easily prepare yourself.
+Canned, packaged, and frozen foods are easy to prepare.
+But they are often high in sodium.
+Here are some ideas for low-salt foods you can easily make yourself.

-Hot cereal, regular (not instant) made without salt
+Regular (not instant) hot cereal, made without salt

 Packaged muffins, pancakes, and biscuits